ptsteadman/semver-for-natural-language/README.md

-different editions, but when a book goes from "First Edition" to "Second Edition", there's no way to know if it was just a few typos that were corrected, or if the book was almost fully rewritten in order to reflect a paradigm shift in the industry.
-Giving documents a single, flat version number can create unnecessary rigidity and uncertainty: if other writers have referenced an article without a version number, the author of the referenced article might be unwilling to make changes to that article.
+different editions, but when a book goes from "First Edition" to "Second Edition", there's no way to know if it was just a few typos that were corrected, or if the book was almost fully rewritten in order to reflect a paradigm shift in the field.
+Single, flat version numbers can create unnecessary rigidity and uncertainty.
+For example, if other writers have referenced an article without a version number, the author of the referenced article might be unwilling to make changes to that article, because people might end up referencing inconsistent versions of the text.

 In creative works, authors often feel that it's necessary to create a final, crystallized version of the text, even when input after an initial publication could improve the work.
 A standardized semantic versioning system for natural language could help authors work collaboratively with texts as fluid, living documents.
+An author could specify that they are welcome to patch or minor level contributions, but are unwilling to chance the general meaning of their work.

 Semantic Versioning for Natural Language is a simple set of rules that dictate how version numbers are assigned and incremented.
 For this system to work, you